 Adding a New Kit to Osiris

-February 15, 2011
+Dec 15, 2011 rev. GR

 Robert M. Goor

 Adding a new kit to OSIRIS

 The easiest way to add a new kit to OSIRIS is to use an existing kit as a template and modify it to apply to the new kit.
 If you add a new kit definition to OSIRIS for a commercially available kit and would be willing to share that with the community or if you need assistance or have questions regarding adding a new kit, please contact us: forensics@ncbi.nlm.nih.gov.